 To attach your prototype with your Jira issue:

 - Go to your InVision prototype and create a share URL.
+(Note: You can alternatively create a share URL for a single screen or specific selection of screens.)

 - Go to your Jira issue and enter the URL in the integration section under the Description section.